nebuly-ai/optimate/apps/accelerate/speedster/README.md

 # **Community**

 - **[Discord](https://discord.gg/RbeQMu886J)**: best for sharing your projects, hanging out with the community and learning about AI acceleration.
-- **[Github issues](https://github.com/nebuly-ai/nebullvm/issues)**: ideal for suggesting new acceleration components, requesting new features, and reporting bugs and improvements.
+- **[GitHub issues](https://github.com/nebuly-ai/nebullvm/issues)**: ideal for suggesting new acceleration components, requesting new features, and reporting bugs and improvements.

 We’re developing `Speedster` together with our community so the best way to get started is to pick a `good-first issue`.
 Please read our [contribution guidelines](https://docs.nebuly.com/welcome/questions-and-contributions) for a deep dive on how to best contribute to our project!